 This article will explain to you everything you need to know about Cross Border E-commerce (CBEC).
 There is also a report available below from 2020 with additional details.
 Cross-border E-commerce entails selling goods or services from one country directly to consumers in another country via the internet.
 We’ll explain to you here how to use cross-border e-commerce and what the best strategy to implement it is.

-In China, it exists many online platform operating in cross-border e-commerce but the main Chinese key players are as followed:
+In China, there exists many online platforms operating in cross-border e-commerce but the key players are as followed:

-- Alibaba, owning different platforms such as TaoBao and Tmall: 28% market share
+- Alibaba: Owns several different platforms such as TaoBao and Tmall: 28% market share

 - JD: 13.5% market share

-In China, you can almost sell everything through cross-border e-commerce.
-And some sectors are particularly booming:
+In China, you can sell almost anything through cross-border e-commerce.
+Some sectors are particularly booming: